Wretched Urgency II: My Not-So-Guilty Pleasures

 These fun-killing Christians believe that anything that isn’t “spiritual” is “of the devil.”
 Need examples?
 How long have you got?

-wrong with just enjoying a story?
+Is there something wrong with just enjoying a story?

 Why just enjoy sports?
 I mean it can be an OUTREACH.
 It can have a purpose.
 If you are involved in sports because you enjoy it, there’s probably idolatry involved.
 (Evangelicals can take any sport from soccer to skeet shooting and turn it into a ministry.)